Code Catalog

 model.ll <- npreg(logwage~age,regtype="ll")

-## Plot the fitted values with a different color and linetype
+## Add the local-linear fit with a different color and linetype

 lines(age,fitted(model.ll),col=2,lty=2)